knolist/knolist/README.md

 To check if your code follows PEP 8, use the [`pycodestyle`](https://pypi.org/project/pycodestyle/) command.

+### API Development
+To develop a new endpoint, follow these steps:
+1. Locate the correct files to edit.
+This is based on the first URL parameter of your endpoit.
+For example, if you're developing an endpoint that starts with `/projects`, you will edit the `projects.py` controller and the `test_projects.py` test file.
+2. Write comprehensive test cases for the endpoint you want to implement.
+3. Run the tests and observe them fail (as expected, since nothing has been implemented)
+4. Write code in the controller to perform the desired action for the new endpoint
+5. Test the code and rewrite as necessary to pass the tests
+6. Refactor your code for efficiency and correct style (use `pycodestyle`)
+7. Add a clear documentation of your endpoint to the README, following the standard for the other endpoints
+8. Only commit code that satisfies our style guidelines and passes all tests

 ## Getting Started
 ### Installing Dependencies
 #### Python 3.6 (or above)